zedlopez/ifm/Examples/Aftershock.md

 For: Z-Machine

 The built-in behavior of Inform is to print a line after a device is examined, saying whether the item is on or off.
-This is often inappropriate, and we could simply turn off that behavior in general by instructing Inform to ignore the "examine devices rule" (see the chapter on rulebooks).
+This is often inappropriate, and we could simply turn off that behavior in general by instructing Inform to ignore the "examine devices rule" (see the chapter on [Rulebooks]).

 Perhaps, though, we would like continue to have a short passage about the action of any switched on device; we'd just like a little more control over what it says from time to time.
 And in that case, we might change the rule to give a new activity control over that portion of the description: